wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # **How to Play**

 Simply, the referee describes a situation, and you tell what your character would do in that context.
 The referee might ask you to **roll** a 20-faced die and add a number from your character sheet to the roll.
 If the situation is **easy**, the result must be above 10 to succeed, if it's **normal**, you have to beat 15, and if it's **hard**, 20.
 Either way, the referee describes the new situation, and so on.

+Sometimes, the referee might tell you that the situation gives you **advantage** or **disadvantage**.
+Rolling with advantage means you roll twice and choose the best result.
+Disadvantage is the opposite.

 That's it!

 - [Creating a Character](#creating-a-character)
 - [Stats & Skills](#stats--skills)